What Are Eustachian Tubes and Plugged Ears?

 Anatomy of the Ear

-The middle ear is filled with air and contains three tiny bones which are known as ossicles and are attached to each other.
+The middle ear is filled with air.
+It contains three tiny bones which are known as ossicles and are attached to each other.
 These bones are the malleus or hammer, the incus or anvil, and the stapes or stirrup.
 The stapes is the smallest bone in the human body.
 It's also known as the stirrup because it looks like the stirrup in which horse riders place their feet.

 The inner ear is filled with fluid and contains the cochlea, which is vital for hearing, and the semicircular canals, which are vital for balance.
 The inner ear, the middle ear and the ear canal are located in a cavity in the skull.